Skip to main content

 Step Six

-If you have found too many or too few sources, you may need to narrow or broaden your topic.
-If you get stuck, ask a librarian for help.
+Remember, if you’ve found too many or too few sources, you may need to narrow or broaden your topic.
+You can always use Ask a Librarian to get help on this adjustment and other research needs.

 The CRAAP test, developed by librarians at CSU Chico, can help you determine if your sources are credible and scholarly.